 About RAND Health

-RAND Health is a major research division within the RAND Corporation, a nonprofit institution headquartered in Santa Monica, California.
+RAND Health, a division of the RAND Corporation, is one of the largest independent health research groups in the world.
 RAND Health's mission is to serve as the world's most trusted source of objective analysis and effective solutions for improving health.
 We are dedicated to reducing the cost of healthcare while improving the health of individuals, communities, and populations in the U.S. and worldwide.

 In 1969, RAND used $25,000 of its own funds to establish a Health Sciences Program at a time when policymakers were engaged in a vigorous debate about how health care should be financed.
 RAND’s early landmark study, the Health Insurance Experiment, remains the largest health policy study in U.S. history, and its central findings remain relevant to current discussions about U.S. health care policy.
 Today, RAND Health is the largest research division at RAND.